grimmlab/ForeTiS/docs/source/models/mlp.rst

 ``self.n_outputs`` is inherited from ``BaseModel``, where it is set to 1 for the regression task (one continuous output).

+Also, we implemented the Bayesian form of the MLP model which can be found in the `Mlpbayes class <https://github.com/grimmlab/ForeTiS/blob/main/ForeTiS/model/mlpbayes.py>`_.

 **References**

 1. Bishop, Christopher M. (2006).
 Pattern recognition and machine learning.
 New York, Springer.
 2. Goodfellow, I., Bengio, Y.,, Courville, A. (2016).
 Deep Learning.
 MIT Press.
 Available at https://www.deeplearningbook.org/
+3. Charles Blundell, Julien Cornebise, Koray Kavukcuoglu, and Daan Wierstra.
+Weight uncertainty in neural networks. arXiv preprint arXiv:1505.05424, 2015.